ctrlplusb/monilla/readme.md

 monilla unlink @my/components --from @my/mobile-app
 ```

+> **Note**
+>
-> **Note:** Monilla does not support circular dependencies between packages and will throw an error or warning if you try to create one.
+> Monilla does not support circular dependencies between packages and will throw an error or warning if you try to create one.

 &nbsp;